leetm4n/hwsw-serverless-example/README.md

 # hwsw-serverless-example

-Small serverless example which has authentication and s3 signedUrl set / get logic.
+A serverless example with custom lambda authentication on API Gateway triggered lambda.
-Routes:
+To get signed url use the following route:
  - POST {baseUrl}/geturl?type=get or {baseUrl}/geturl?type=set

 ### Environment variable needed (.env.json in root):